 Another handy feature in this Fitbit is that you can quickly measure yourself against other people.
 Just open the app, go to the Heart Rate section and there you will find a Cardio Fitness Score graphic, which is estimated interpretation of VO2 Max, calculated on the basis of your heart rate, age, weight and running pace.
 This will give you an idea about how much your score has improved after daily physical activity.

-The Fitbit Versa comes with period tracking feature, which is offered to the users with the age of 13 and above.
-Tapping and holding a dashboard tile in the Fitbit App would enable this feature, and then you can add the Female Health tile once it pops up.
+The Fitbit Versa comes with period tracking feature, which is offered to the users aged 13 and up.
+Tapping and holding a dashboard tile in the Fitbit app would enable this feature, and then you can add the Female Health tile once it pops up.
 After logging your periods, you can keep track of your cycle and check when your next period is expected.
 It also displays how your cycle and symptoms vary on a monthly basis.

-Fitbit says that the battery of Versa would expectedly last at-least for four days on a single charge but after testing it showed some amazing figures.
+Fitbit says that the battery of Versa should last at least four days on a single charge but after testing it showed some amazing figures.

 It actually lasted more than four days or even five days.
-It lasted for five days when connected to the phone via Bluetooth and managed to last for 6 days untethered.
-In case if you need to extend more, adjust screen brightness to dim.
-The Ionic lasts 7 days as claimed by the company but many other smartwatches don’t even come close to Versa, the Apple watch, for instance, needs charging almost daily.
+It lasted for five days when connected to the phone via Bluetooth and managed to last for six days untethered.
+In case if you need to extend it more, adjust the screen brightness to dim.
+The Ionic lasts seven days as claimed by the company but many other smartwatches don’t even come close to Versa, the Apple watch, for instance, needs charging almost daily.